Fritz Selbmann: German Democratic Republic (East Germany)

 In the new government Selbmann was appointed Minister for Industry in 1949, and then, as the department was very soon subdivided, Minister for Heavy Industry in 1950.
 Between 1951 and 1953 he served as Minister for Ores Mining and Metallurgy.

 In 1949 he was also selected for membership of the People's Council ("Volksrat"), a body mandated to draw up a constitution based on a draft document helpfully provided by the SED.
 Later that year the People's Council became the People's Parliament ("Volkskammer").
-Fritz Selbmann served as an SED member of this legislative body between 1949 and 1963.
+Selbmann served as an SED member of this legislative body between 1949 and 1963, representing East Berlin.

-In 1953 Fritz Selbemann headed up the German side in the commission that oversaw the transfer of the final tranche of "Sowjetische Aktiengesellschaft" businesses to the East German government.
+In 1953 Fritz Selbemann headed up the German side in the commission that oversaw the transfer of the final tranche of Sowjetische Aktiengesellschaft businesses to the East German government.
 This involved around 200 businesses employing approximately 300,000 that the Soviets had requisitioned directly after the war as part of a programme to enforce war reparations, and the 1953 negotiation, concluded shortly after the death of Stalin could be seen as an important step forwards.

 1953

 1953 was also the year of the East German uprising, and on the afternoon of 16 June 1953 Fritz Selbmann, considered to be more "approachable" than some of his stony-faced leadership comrades, stood in front of the vast Ministries Building in the Leipziger Straße to undertake discussions with protesters.
 He displayed considerable courage, walking into the crowd of more than 10,000 angry strikers, and then clambering onto an office desk from which he attempted to address the crowd.
-However, the protestors were already too worked up for this approach to succeed: even his announcement that the government had withdrawn the previous month's 10% increase in "standard production quantities" (which was seen to have meant ten per cent more work for the same wages) - one of the issues that had triggered the protests - failed to quell the mood.
+However, the protestors were already too worked up for this approach to succeed: even his announcement that the government had withdrawn the previous month's 10% increase in "standard production quantities", one of the issues that had triggered the protests - failed to quell the mood.
 Selbmann invited his listeners to look at his rough hands, which showed that he was a worker himself ("Seht euch meine Hände an", ruft er der Menge zu, "ich bin selber Arbeiter."), but he drew only whistles from those nearest to him.
 The government needed scapegoats and he had to resign his ministerial post two months later (ostensibly following a serious social indiscretion involving alcohol).
-The increasingly violent protests that broke out the next day on the streets of East Berlin, and in other industrial centres, threatened to get out of control.
+The increasingly violent protests that broke out the next day on the streets of East Berlin, and in other industrial centers, threatened to get out of control.
 A month later, thanks to the fraternal intervention of Soviet tanks and troops, control had been restored.